What Is Yoga Exercise?

-For your first yoga practice, I recommend you to start with a short and straight forward yoga session, then slowly start up from there.
+For your first yoga practice, I recommend you start with a short and straightforward yoga session, then slowly start up from there.

 Why yoga is Important |7 Essentials For Yoga Practice

-Yoga is as-usual performed in bare feet on an adhesive yoga mat and with optional yoga props.
+Yoga is as usual performed on bare feet on an adhesive yoga mat and with optional yoga props.

 The yoga movements and poses require clothes that can stretch and move freely with your body.

-Women’s clothing requires pants or shorts, tops, sports bra, hair ties or headbands and yoga socks.
+Women’s clothing requires pants or shorts, tops, sports bras, hair ties or headbands, and yoga socks.

 You can purchase clothing specifically designed for yoga practice.
 You can probably put together a comfortable outfit from your existing wardrobe to get started.